 Estimated to be 14.8 feet (4.5 m), it has the recognizable dome-shaped skull with cone-shaped spikes and bumps on its snout and along the outer edges of its dome.
 This dinosaur is considered to be a full adult fossil skeleton and recent discoveries have added to the knowledge of Pachycephalosaurs.

 The Dracorex has such a cool name, and there is a story behind this.
 It’s fossil remains were donated to a children’s museum in Indianapolis, and the kids were given a chance to name it.
 They named it after the Harry Potter movies.

-Interestingly, the Dracorex is said to look very similar to the mythical dragon without wings.
+Interestingly, the Dracorex looks very similar to the mythical dragon without wings or a dinosaur with crown on head.
 Check out my article on this blog about the difference between dinosaurs and dragons if you are interested to know more: What’s the Difference Between Dinosaurs and Dragons

-As mentioned, the Dracorex is considered by some paleontologists to be a juvenile of the Pachycephalosaurus wyomingensis and visually you can see the resemblance and even the growth path as outlined by the research studies.
+As mentioned, the Dracorex is considered by some paleontologists to be a juvenile of the Pachycephalosaurus wyomingensis.
+Visually, you can see the resemblance and even the growth path outlined by the research studies.

 The Stygimoloch fossils were found in Montana, USA, and lived during the late Cretaceous period.
 Its name references its appearance of being a demon, from the river Styx in Greek mythology.

 Differentiating the Species: P. wyomingensis, P. spinifer, and Others